jimtalksdata/r-clustering/README.md

 # r-clustering

-Scripts for performing clustering functions on R.
+Scripts for performing clustering functions on R for network analysis.